 Have you ever glanced down at your feet and noticed a subtle but unmistakable yellowish tinge on the soles?
 It’s a common observation that can spark a moment of curiosity or even concern.
 The skin on our feet endures a lot, from the constant pressure of walking to exposure to various environments, making it a prime canvas for visible changes.

 This phenomenon, characterized by the yellowish color on bottom of feet, isn't always cause for alarm, but understanding its potential causes can provide valuable insights into your health and well-being.
-From harmless external factors to underlying medical conditions, the reasons behind this discoloration are varied and often interconnected.
+Now, from harmless external factors to underlying medical conditions, the reasons behind this discoloration are varied and often interconnected.
 This article aims to explore these causes in detail, offering practical advice and expert insights to help you determine the significance of this peculiar change in skin color.

 Main Subheading